Hotrian/OpenVRDesktopDisplayPortal/readme.md

 - The controls [on the top left](http://i.imgur.com/798RPdH.png) control which window is being mirrored into VR, as well as the framerate, whether or not "Direct Capture" is being used, and the minimize/restore state of the selected window.
 - Direct Capture targets the window before it is processed by the [DWM](https://en.wikipedia.org/wiki/Desktop_Window_Manager).
 Because of this, some special effects are missing such as the window border (including titlebar).
 The benefit is that Direct Capture is faster and can capture windows even if they are behind other windows.
 As far as I know, the only reason not to use Direct Capture is because some programs don't support it.
 If you select a window and just get a blank display try disabling Direct Capture.
 - Most applications do not draw internally when they are minimized.
 Because of this, you can only capture applications that are not minimized in most cases.
 The lower toggle button on the top left should be able to control the minimize/restore state of the selected application.
 - The little recycle icon to the right of the application dropdown refreshes the list of windows.
-You'll have to click this to make the dropdown update with the list of current windows.
+You'll can click this to make the dropdown update with the list of current windows, or open and close the dropdown which will refresh it.
 - Some windows can only be captured while they are on screen and dragging them off screen will cause part of their display to appear blank or stop updating.
 - The [four input boxes at the top](http://i.imgur.com/CeWuxvI.png) control the size and position of the image being captured.
 The full image is displayed by default, but you can adjust these values to cut out parts of the window :).
 Mouseover them and the tooltip will tell you which is which.
 - The controls [on the bottom left](http://i.imgur.com/DyEz9D0.png) control the Offset, Rotation, and Base Position (Base Position for controllers only).
 The Sliders are linked to the text boxes directly to their left.
 You can choose to use the sliders or the text boxes to get your overlay exactly where you want it.
 The base positions just make it a little quicker to attach the overlay to somewhere fancy on your controller, such as behind it or below it.